 The number of students to be selected for OCSC is 35 in Biology, Chemistry, Junior Science and Physics, and 50 in Astronomy, unless declared to be otherwise before the INO examinations.
 In the event there is a tie at the last position in the merit list of the respective INO, all students with the same marks at the last position will qualify to be selected for the OCSC.

-For Astronomy, a target number of 25 students will be selected from each of groups A and B (see above), according to respective order of merit in INAO.
+For Astronomy, a target number of 15 students from group A and 35 students from Group B will be selected (see above), according to respective order of merit in INAO.
 Thus a total of 50 students will be selected for OCSC-Astronomy.
 Selection of the team to represent India in IOAA will NOT be based on the above groups, but will be done purely on the basis of a combined merit list of all students attending OCSC-Astronomy.

 The following procedure will be applied for selection of students for OCSCs.
-In a given year, a student can participate in the orientation/ training/ selection of only one subject including Mathematics (OCSC for the five science subjects, or International Mathematical Olympiad Training Camp (IMOTC)) according to a preference order decided by the student himself/herself.
+In a given year, a student can participate in the orientation/ training/selection of only one subject including Mathematics (OCSC for the five science subjects, or International Mathematical Olympiad Training Camp (IMOTC)) according to a preference order decided by the student himself/herself.
 A student who qualifies in more than one subject (on the basis of his/her performance in INO or Indian National Mathematical Olympiad (INMO)) will be invited to the OCSC that is ranked highest in his/her preference list.
 The procedure is as follows: